selayav/Groove-Guide/README.md

 <img width="480" alt="Screenshot 2024-12-02 at 3 02 58 PM" src="https://github.com/user-attachments/assets/4b2dd1d8-90dd-4b62-a82b-b0667c3e09ec">

 The models were trained using the T4 GPU on Google Colab.

 Following this, SHAP values were obtained and plotted over the heatmap to identify features that are useful for classifying each audio clipping.
+All codes are available in the Code folder and the models are located in the Models folder.

 ## Results
 Overall, it was observed that the CNN-LSTM model outperformed the CNN model.
 The CNN-LSTM model was trained within fewer epochs and achieved higher accuracies and lower losses.